francescopatane96/eNERVE/README.md

 ### References and contacts:
  eNERVE was developed by Francesco Patanè during his master thesis and internship under the supervision of Prof. Francesco Filippini, at University of Padova.

- Special thanks to Francesco Costa, Nicola Gulmini and Andrea Conte for their help and collaboration in this project.
+ Special thanks to Francesco Costa (https://github.com/FranceCosta), Nicola Gulmini (https://github.com/nicolagulmini) and Andrea Conte for their help and collaboration in this project.

  This pipeline was also implemented through the use of packages and libraries created by others (iFeature, epitopepredict, tmhmm, ncbi-blast+, tensorflow and many others), so thanks to https://github.com/dansondergaard, https://github.com/dmnfarrell/epitopepredict, https://github.com/francescopatane96/iFeature for their pretty and useful tools to predict transmembrane protein topology, linear epitopesand, and thanks to all the open source community (in particular, the machine learning one).